 I was happy to be on my own little corner.

-Fresh air and a picturesque view, nobody would have thought that such a terrible thing happened here.
-Reading about it in the museum, the Hellfire Pass was constructed by the prisoners of war during World War 2.
-It was named so because of the eerie sight of prisoners toiling away at night while illuminated only by torchlights.
+Surrounded by fresh air and a picturesque view, you wouldn’t have guessed that such a terrible thing happened here.
+During World War 2, the prisoners of war built the Hellfire Pass.
+The name comes from the eerie sight of prisoners toiling away at night illuminated only by torchlights.

-We heard the train whistle and the slow chugging of its engine as it sluggishly appears in plain sight.
-A man in old but neat uniform greets us and gestures for us to board the train.
-I watched as a hint of boredom flashes behind that plastered smile and heavy eyes.
-I smile back imagining what he might be thinking about at that moment.
+We heard the train whistle and the slow chugging of its engine.
+A man in old uniform greeted us and gestured for us to board the train.